It's that time of year again!

 Maybe you're working along, doing your taxes, grouping your receipts, making sour faces about having to give up so much of your hard-earned income, and then you realize you have enough papers now to need a binder clip.

 So you reach for one, and ... awww!
 Look how cute it is!
 Wiggle wiggle. <Smile.>

 See?
 By giving a pack of these cute binder clips to your recipient, you'll be gifting little moments of lightness and happiness all year long.

 Writers and bloggers as a whole tend to like to let the world know what they're thinking and feeling.
 That's why we're writing and blogging!

 This Daily Mood Flipchart is a fun way to share your mood with the world.
 Mine has been set on Managerial for a while now, as I've been creating an online course and getting bogged down by a lot of administration and outsourcing.

-A fun, affordable stocking stuffer for any desk or counter space!
+A fun, affordable stocking stuffer that fits well on any desk or counter space!

 How soothing it is to flip the frame and watch the sand gently, slowly, pour into new formations.

 When your desk doesn't have much room but you'd like to be reminded of important to-dos and people in your life, turn to the NoteTower Desktop Mini.

 Sticky notes fit underneath and into the side clips, which are good for business cards, photos, and reminder notes.